• Skip to primary navigation

 an oven safe dish filled with croissants cubes

-Now let’s talk custard.
-The croissant and fruit are drenched in a rich egg, milk, sugar, vanilla and cinnamon custard before baking.
+6. In a large bowl mix egg, milk, sugar, vanilla and cinnamon custard before baking.
 The custard is all absorbed by the croissant and fruit infusing the pudding with a sweet creamy taste.

 pouring a cinnamon custard over the croissant cubes and sliced pears